Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

-Moreover, the muddled storyline that started in Aria of Sorrow continued to plague the game.
-Like its predecessor, Dawn of Sorrow was also set in the future, but its East European stage design simply didn't feel very futuristic.
+Not to mention, the muddled storyline that started in Aria of Sorrow dragged down “Dawn” in the exact same way.
+Like its predecessor, Dawn of Sorrow was set in the future but its East European stage design simply didn't feel very futuristic.

 3. Castlevania: Dracula X

-Dracula X, or Dracula XX as it’s known in Japan, wasn't a bad game.
-My main issue with it is that it was a remake of Castlevania: Rondo of Blood for the PC Engine Super CD-ROM².
+Dracula X, or Dracula XX as it’s known in Japan, wasn't a bad Castlevania game.
+My main issue with it is that it was a SNES remake of Castlevania: Rondo of Blood for the PC Engine Super CD-ROM².
 When compared with the Super CD-ROM² version, the SNES remake truly, truly pales.

 In short, Rondo of Blood featured a new art direction, branching routes, two playable characters, and truly memorable soundtracks.
 While Dracula X reused the same art direction and music, it significantly slashed gameplay.
 It even removed Maria, the second playable character in the Super CD-ROM² version.

 Maria, one of the main attractions of Rondo of Blood.
-A character that enables a completely different replay of the game, thanks to her many colorful magical abilities.
+A character that enables a completely different replay of the game, thanks to her colorful magical abilities.

 This was one Castlevania title in which I felt Konami was purely aiming for a quick buck by rehashing an older title.
 It was also a rare instance in which I felt I wasn’t getting my money’s worth from buying a Castlevania game.
 For a fan of the series like me, this feeling was awful.

 2. Castlevania: Lament of Innocence

 There was quite a bit of hatred when Castlevania: Lament of Innocence was released.
-Both for the (allegedly misogynistic) rewriting of Belmont clan history, as well as the insipid, repetitive 3D stage design.
+Hatred stemming for the (allegedly misogynistic) rewriting of Belmont clan history, as well as the insipid, repetitive 3D stage design.